-June is Bike Month in Ontario, and as more people put down their car keys this spring and take to their bicycles, some cyclists may be surprised to learn that they can be ticketed for traffic offences, just like drivers, and face the same fines.
+As more people put down their car keys and take to their bicycles, some cyclists may be surprised to learn that they can be ticketed for traffic offences, just like drivers, and face the same fines.

 A bicycle is a vehicle

-Cyclists do not need to register or plate their bicycle, and they don't have to have a driver's licence or vehicle insurance.
-However, under Ontario's Highway Traffic Act, a bicycle is a vehicle—just like a car, truck or motorcycle.
+Cyclists do not need to register or plate their bicycle, and they don't have to have a driver's licence or auto insurance.
+However, under Ontario's Highway Traffic Act, a bicycle is a vehicle just like a car, truck or motorcycle.
 As a result, riders must heed the same rules of the road—as well as some laws that are specific to bikes—or risk getting pulled over and fined.

 What types of tickets can a cyclist get?